 I’m excited to announce that I’m now including animal-assisted psychotherapy in my practice!
-So, if you choose, you will have the opportunity to work with animals (goats, alpacas, dogs) in a therapeutic context.
+So, if you choose, you will have the opportunity to work with animals (goats, alpacas, dogs, and now a horse!) in a therapeutic context.

 Are you feeling stuck, down or overwhelmed with concerns or problems that you can’t seem to shake?
 Perhaps you just don’t feel good about yourself– a tape recorder in your head keeps telling you that you’re not as good as other people or that you “fake” your achievements.
 Perhaps you’ve lost someone and you just have a big hole in your heart.
 Maybe you drink too much or binge eat regularly?
 Have you experienced trauma in your life and you feel that you can’t quite release its grip?

 You may be new to the idea of therapy, or you may have a long history of seeing therapists and want to try something different, something that would be in addition to the verbal psychotherapy that you’re used to.

 Many people have come to me saying that they’ve been in therapy before, some say they are tired of talking about the same old things….but still want to move forward toward resolving what’s going on for them.
 And they’ve decided why not give art therapy a try?

 People who have experienced trauma deal with shame, painful memories, and often feel misunderstood and alone.
 Starting to address those feelings with an understanding therapist can be a first step towards healing and becoming whole, rather than cutting off those difficult emotions.